Optimal finite-dimensional probe states for quantum phase estimation

 \section{Optimal probe states in the Mach-Zehnder interferometer}

-In the previous sections we provide the optimal probe states for linear and nonlinear phase shifts.
+In the previous sections we provide the OFPSs for both linear and nonlinear phase shifts.
 In practice, the phase estimation is usually performed in the Mach-Zehnder interferometer (MZI), in which a beam splitter exists in front of the phase shifts.
 Here we use a 50:50 beam splitter represented by the operator $\exp(-i\frac{\pi}{2}J_x)$.
-Hence, the optimal probe state must take the form $\exp(i\frac{\pi}{2}J_x)\ket{\psi_{\mathrm{opt}}}$ with $\ket{\psi_{\mathrm{opt}}}$ the optimal states we previously gave.
+Hence, the optimal probe state must take the form $\exp(i\frac{\pi}{2}J_x)\ket{\psi_{\mathrm{opt}}}$ with $\ket{\psi_{\mathrm{opt}}}$ the OFPS we previously gave.